prakashlab/octopi-driver-board/README.md

 Templates are provided as starters to copy for creating new boards.
 To create a new plane from the Backbone Template (board type name code: `BT`), which contains the connectors and circuitry used in the backbone section of every plane:

 1. Make a copy of the `ODSv1.0.0-BT` folder, with the appropriate name code for the name of your new folder (for example, `ODSv1.0.0-CP-5x` for a Camera Plane for 5 Cameras).
 2. Open the project in KiCAD.
-In the page settings for the schematic and layout files, customize the title block parameters for your new plane.
-In particular, the `Revision` field should be used to capture the specific version of your board.
+In the page settings for the schematic and layout files, customize/update the title block parameters for your new plane.
+For example, the `Revision` field should be used to capture the specific version of your board.
 3. Follow the customization instructions listed in the upper right corner of the various sheets of the schematic to customize the schematic according to your needs.
 Afterwards, you can delete those instructions.
 4. If you have tall components on the top face of the plane, open the layout file and change footprint J1's associated 3D model from `${KIPRJMOD}/../Parts/Connectors/FunctionMAX FX20/FX20-120P-0.5SV15.wrl` to `${KIPRJMOD}/../Parts/Connectors/FunctionMAX FX20/FX20-120P-0.5SV20.wrl`